designmd

 PrivacyTerms

-Home/Discover/Radix UI (component system reference)
+Home/DESIGN.md Files/Radix UI (component system reference)

 Radix UI (component system reference) DESIGN.md for AI coding agents